PuneetGowdaEntLogics/hotel-booking-system-jpa/README.md

 # hotel-booking-system-jpa

+Setup
+Run the sql scripts using MySQL Workbench or shell

 Deployment Steps
 1. Open Git bash or terminal in the project location
 2. Make sure Tomcat server is running and maven is installed in your system